SystemsApproach/sdn/intro.rst

 bare-metal switches [#]_ built from merchant silicon switching chips, which in turn enable a rich marketplace of networking applications.

-.. [#] The term "bare-metal" orginated in the server world to refer to
+.. [#] The term "bare-metal" originated in the server world to refer to
        a machine without either an OS or hypervisor installed.
 By analogy, the term has come to apply to switches provided without a bundled operating system or set of networking applications.
-Unbundling the switching hardware from the software is central to SDN.
+Disaggregating the switching hardware from the software is central to SDN.

 .. _fig-market2: